chrilves/chrilves.github.io/hugo-dev/content/posts/recursion_schemes_intro.md

   - F-Algebra
 ---

+*I'll be giving a talk on Thursday the 28th of march 2019 at the [96th Paris Scala User Group](https://www.meetup.com/fr-FR/Paris-Scala-User-Group-PSUG/events/259498147/) session on about this.*

 Recursion schemes are said to be a tough subject.
 Articles and presentations often flood the audience with lots of names such as *Algebra*, *CoAlgebra*, *catamorphisms*, *anamorhpisms*, *hylomorphism*, etc. Is knowing all these concepts required to understand